-Perseus Mining started life as an exploration company in 2004, and in 2006, it acquired the Ayanfuri exploration licences in Ghana that had previously hosted heap leach mining operations.
-Significant exploration success by Perseus around the decommissioned oxide pits saw a rapid evolution of the company from explorer to developer and then gold miner in August 2011, following the successful development of the Edikan Gold Mine.
+Perseus Mining started life as a junior exploration company in 2004, and in 2006, it acquired the Ayanfuri exploration licences in Ghana that had previously hosted heap leach mining operations.
+Significant exploration success by Perseus around the decommissioned oxide pits saw a rapid evolution of the company from explorer to developer and then gold producer in August 2011, following the successful development of the Edikan Gold Mine.

 Perseus Mining Limited started life as a junior exploration company in 2004, exploring several tenements that were owned in Ghana and Côte d’Ivoire.
 In 2006, Perseus acquired new tenements in Ghana that had previously hosted heap leach mining operations managed by AngloGold and Cluff.
 Exploration success by Perseus on the tenements and a rising gold price environment saw a rapid evolution of the Company from explorer to developer and then gold miner, with first gold produced at the Edikan Gold Mine in August 2011.

 Following the development of Edikan, Perseus rapidly developed a sustainable gold business in West Africa with good quality physical assets, quality management, financial resources and a strong social license to operate.
 The company recognised the importance of spreading the risks inherent in the business by owning assets located in a number of jurisdictions.

 In pursuing our strategy of becoming a multi-mine, multi-jurisdictional gold producer, developer and explorer, we developed our second gold mine, the Sissingué Gold Mine in Côte d’Ivoire, based on an exploration discovery made early in the company’s history.
 Since achieving commercial production at the end of March 2018, Sissingué has surpassed all expectations, routinely exceeding internal targets for run time, recovery, gold production and costs.